garrandall/popular-music-data/tracks/baby-come-to-me-regina-belle.md

 It's a friend of mine
 It still makes you burn

-Said, ooh, ooh
+Said, oh oh
 Something tells me
 The fires
 Goin' right up
 Your spine
-Whoa, ooh
+Whoa, oh
 Somethin' tells me
 You will be all mine